Nano-DNA-Studios/GAWC/README.md

 ---
 The GitHub Action Worker Token that GitHub Will give you when you want to create a new Worker.

-New Tokens can be Dynamically requested through the GitHub API by using the following HTTP Request
+New Tokens can be Dynamically requested through the GitHub API by using the following HTTP Request.
+Must add Username/UserAgent and GitHub Personal Access Token (PAT) to the Web Request for Authorization purposes.

 ```
 https://api.github.com/repos/{ownerName}/{repositoryName}/actions/runners/registration-token